-One of the most common emails we get is: I live in a hot climate.
-What seeds would thrive in my area?
+One of the most common email messages we get is: “I live in a hot climate.
+What seeds would thrive in my area?”

-Amaranth: Amaranth is easy to grow and is a great choice for beginning gardeners.
+Amaranth: Amaranth is easy to grow and a great choice for beginning gardeners.
 I have grown just about every variety of amaranth on the market, and while all make great additions to large-scale arrangements, there are a few varieties that I grow in abundance every year.

-My all time favorite is Green Tails (pictured above) because its long chartreuse tassels add texture and combine beautifully with both bright and pastel color palettes.
-Coral Fountain has the same growth habit as Green Tails but is the most exquisite shade of dusty pink that resembles sun faded velvet.
-Hot Biscuits produces abundant golden brown stems that add a unique textural quality to arrangements.
+My all-time favorite is ‘Green Tails’ (pictured above) because its long chartreuse tassels add texture and combine beautifully with both bright and pastel color palettes.
+‘Coral Fountain’ has the same growth habit as ‘Green Tails’ but is the most exquisite shade of dusty pink that resembles sun-faded velvet.
+‘Hot Biscuits’ produces abundant golden-brown stems that add a unique textural quality to arrangements.
 It mixes well with just about everything.

-Basil: One of the most fragrant and abundant summer foliages in the cut flower garden is also a mainstay of the herb garden.
-Aromatto is the most stunning variety of all, sporting deep purple flowers, glossy foliage and a spicy licorice scent.
-Cinnamon, Mrs. Burns Lemon and Dark Opal are also great additions to both the herb and cut flower garden.
+Basil: A mainstay of the herb garden is also one of the most fragrant and abundant summer foliages in the cut flower garden.
+‘Aromatto’ (pictured above) is the most stunning variety of all, sporting deep purple flowers, glossy foliage, and a spicy licorice scent.
+‘Cinnamon’, ‘Mrs. Burns Lemon’ and ‘Dark Opal’ are also great additions to both the herb and cut flower gardens.